Outrigger boat: Types

 Double-outrigger boats are more prevalent in Southeast Asia, though single-outriggers and catamarans also exist.
 They have two outrigger floats connected to spars lashed across a single hull.
 They range in size from small vessels like the jukung, vinta, and the paraw; to medium-sized trading and fishing vessels like the balangay and basnigan; to very large warships like the karakoa and kora kora.
 In Philippine vessels, additional booms called batangan are usually added across the outrigger spars (tadik), in between the outrigger floats (katig) and the main hull (bangka).
 In modern terminology, especially in leisure or sport boating, double-outrigger ships are usually termed trimaran or triple-hull ships.

 An unusual type of double-outrigger boat design, preserved in scale models in the Pitt Rivers Museum, forms a triangle shape.
 The front ends of the outriggers are attached directly to the hull, while the rear ends are splayed out.
 These boats were small and used exclusively as passenger ferries in the Pasig River of the Philippines.

 Catamarans and single-outrigger canoes are the traditional configurations in Polynesia, Micronesia, and Madagascar.
 In the Pacific Islands, a single outrigger float is called an ama.
 It is connected to the main hull by spars called ʻiako (Hawaiian), ʻiato (Tahitian), or kiato (Māori).
 The ama, which is usually rigged on the left side, provides stability.
 The paddlers need to be careful to avoid leaning too far on the opposite side of the ama, as that may cause the canoe to capsize (huli or lumaʻi).
 Double-outrigger configurations, a later innovation from Southeast Asian Austronesians, never reached Oceania.

-Single-outrigger dugout canoes also survived until recent times in some parts of the Philippines.
-Examples include a specimen in the University of Southampton from Manila Bay collected in the 1940s, as well as boats from Lake Bulusan and Lake Buhi of the Bicol Region of southern Luzon from as recently as 2015.
-The single outrigger is used to provide lateral stability, while still allowing fishermen to work with fishing nets.
-These boats were paddled and were not equipped with sails.
-They have largely disappeared in modern times, partly due to the scarcity of suitable timber and partly due to the relative cheapness of fiberglass boats.
+Single-outrigger dugout canoes also exist in the Philippines.
+Examples include canoes from Laguna de Bay, as well as boats from Lake Bulusan and Lake Buhi of the Bicol Region.
+A notable example is the armadahan of Laguna de Bay, which were dugouts typically 10 to 12 m long and 1 to 1.3 m wide.
+They were equipped with two masts.
+The single outrigger float (palangoy) on the starboard side was either two bamboo poles lashed together or a flattened elongated beam.
+It also featured a counter-balance beam projecting off the port side known as the paltek.
+In modern times, these types of boats are usually motorized or paddled.
+And the single outrigger is used to provide lateral stability, while still allowing fishermen to work with fishing nets.
+They were more widespread in the Philippines in the past, with a specimen in the University of Southampton from Manila Bay collected in the 1940s for example.
+But they have largely disappeared in modern times, partly due to the scarcity of suitable timber and partly due to the relative cheapness of fiberglass boats.